juliannetzer/WorldbuildingWiSe2526/gettingstarted.md

 ## Activate License

-Next get the free personal license:
+Next get the free personal license.
-In the UnityHub go to licenses:
+In the UnityHub go to licenses -> Add license
 ![](images/UnityInstall3.jpeg)

 ->  Click on "Get a free personal license"